moirhira/minishell/README.md

 ===================================================================================
 1 - also the execute_pipeline try to make it int that return the right exit status in the diffrent cases
 points:

-    the pipeline function should always return the last exit code of the lst child process
+    the pipeline function should always return the last exit code of the last child process

     add setup redirection inside it

-    the exce_command must be int and return
+    the exec_command must be int and return

     Checks for builtins before forking